JoeyDon/This-is-my-architectures/Solution-AI-Emolyser/README.md

 Some examples are a BMW driver showing unhappiness when he talks about the appearance of his car, our loyal partner representative showing extremely happy about the engagement price.

 However, spending 4 million on getting time-wasting results should be improved via technology, that's where we come up with an automated facial analysis solution to address this business problem.

-## Implementations
-The Data Services team will be responsible for:
-1. Build the data formating lambda function and related services
-2. Test the model accuracy based on previous manual results
-3. Format the final result JSON

-The Digital team will be responsible for:
-1. Build the UI incrementally with feedback from the Data Services team
-2. Ensure the data structure is aligned with the Integration team' design
-3. API Gateway infra, DNS, CDN, and domain

-The Integration team will be responsible for:
-1. Design database schema
-2. Implement EventBridge event-driven architecture
-3. GraphQL real-time subscription to UI
-4. Step function analysing pipeline

 ## High Level Solution Architecture
 ![solution-design](src/solution-design.jpeg)